Adam Levine Reportedly Made A Huge Decision About His Future On ‘The Voice’

 Adam fan @hayyitsjenn also added on the social media site amid the Levine leaving rumors, “I won’t watch if Blake and Adam [aren’t] on [The Voice].”

-But as rumors swirl that Adam’s time on The Voice could be cut in half, whether he continue to appear on every season or not, it sounds like Levine has no plans to leave the show all together anytime soon.
+But as rumors swirl that Adam’s time on The Voice could be cut in half, whether he continues to appear on every season or not, it sounds like Levine has no plans to leave the show altogether anytime soon.

 Prior to claims that Levine allegedly only wants to do one season going forward, Adam admitted during a recent appearance on The Today Show that he can’t imagine his life without The Voice and seemingly confirmed that he’ll be sticking around for a while.